shalupov/GettingAndCleaningDataCourseProject/README.md

 In this repository:

-* *run_analysis.R* all required functions and their description
+* *run_analysis.R*: all required functions and their description
-* *CodeBook.md* output description usable for subsequent data processing
+* *CodeBook.md*: output description usable for subsequent data processing